-- The creation of businesses based on IK services resulting in long term gainful employment opportunities for local communities, thus assisting in poverty reduction. - Forming partnership with communities based on IK based products that are a result of processing of local products.
+- The creation of businesses based on IK services resulting in long term gainful employment opportunities for local communities, thus assisting in poverty reduction. - Forming partnership with communities to develop IK products that emanate from the processing of local products.

-Involvement of the traditional leaders
+Involvement of traditional leaders